10 Best Herbal Lotions For Eye Swelling

 matricaria chamomilla lotion

-Matricaria chamomilla, commonly known as chamomile, is a popular herbal ingredient used in the formulation of soothing herbal lotions for eye swelling.
+Matricaria chamomilla, commonly known as chamomile, is a gentle herbal ingredient often used in herbal lotions for its soothing and anti-inflammatory properties.

 rosa canina lotion